adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

     """
 ```

 To run our query, we can use the `readSqlQuery` method provided by the dataframe library.
 In my experience, I found it a little fussy with white space, so I prefer to create a helper function, which you can find in `util.Helpers`.
-The helper function is called `fetchResults` a lot, and since it does not change often, we can keep the boilerplate out of our notebook by defining it once and importing it.
-If the helpers class didn't import, make sure you go to the setting for this notebook and `select modules to use in the notebook`"
+The helper function is called `fetchResults`.
+Such a function is likely to be used a lot, across multiple analyses.
+Further, since it simply executes a string query, it also does not change a lot.
+This makes it a good candiate to put into an external Helpers class that we can import into the notebook.
+Externalising functionality like this means we can keep the boilerplate out of our notebook by defining it once and importing it.

+If the helpers class didn't import, make sure you go to the setting for this notebook and `select modules to use in the notebook`".
+Once you change this setting you will need to restart your Kotlin Notebook Kernal.
+Then `util.Helpers` will be available to import.

 ![](./import-module.png)

-So first we build the query using by specifying the startYear, endYear and the minimum number of entries (lifters) per event.
+So to start our analysis, we build the query by specifying the startYear, endYear and the minimum number of entries (lifters) per event.

 Then we use the helper function to open the database connection, run the query then close the connection